pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/core.datearrays.rst

 a :class:`Date` is possible only if the two objects have the same frequency.
 The result is then a :class:`~numpy.ndarray`.
-If the inputs do not share the same frequency, a :exc:`FrequencyDateError` exception is raised.
+If the inputs do not share the same frequency, a :exc:`~scikits.timeseries.FrequencyDateError` exception is raised.